 - You may need to hire an engineer or architect to properly design the placement of the hot tub, the structure that will support it, and how it all ties into your home

 Your home’s No. 1 enemy is water.
-Not only do hot tubs have water, they have hot water, which means a lot of vapour and moisture – an open invitation for mould.
+Not only do hot tubs have water, but they also have hot water, which means a lot of vapour and moisture – an open invitation for mould.
 It’s too easy for this moisture to get into the structure of your home and cause major problems.
 Installing a hot tub outdoors protects your home, plus it’s also cheaper.

 Hot tubs are heavy.
 Add water and people and you’ve got a major load – about 5,000 pounds.
 Homeowners need to make sure the right structures are in place to properly support this weight.
 Do you need to build a deck?
 If you have a deck, is it strong enough?
 How strong does it have to be?
 The best way to figure this out is by bringing in the pros.